CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 the system such as **Modules** and **Plugins** and when it has finished you will receive conformation. *\[Figure-4\]*

-<span class="info" markdown="1">Note: Uninstalling an extension can take some time due to having to uninstall several smaller extensions at the same time so please be patient.</span>
+<div class="uk-alert" markdown="1">Note: Uninstalling an extension can take some time due to having to uninstall several smaller extensions at the same time so please be patient.</div>

 ![Figure-4](http://cdn.coalaweb.com/images/docs/joomla-extensions/general/install/uninstall-all-4.png "Figure-4"){.coalaweb-docs}